-The OsloMet research community received good news in late December when the Norwegian Research Council (NFR) announced the results of its latest grant application cycle.
+The OsloMet research community received good news in late December when the Research Council of Norway (NFR) announced the results of its latest grant application cycle.

 The Research Council is a Norwegian government agency that supports and promotes research and science.
 It is also the largest source of research funding in Norway.